cnr-isti-vclab/PyMeshLab/docs/classes/percentage.rst

    [...]
    ms.uniform_mesh_resampling(cellsize=Percentage(0.01), offset=1)

-This class is necessary to distinguish between relative Percentage values and absolute values (which are of type float).
+This class is necessary to distinguish between relative Percentage values and absolute values (which are of type :ref:`absolute_value`).

 Check the :ref:`apply_filter_parameters_percentage` tutorial for further examples.